rd-alliance/metadata-directory/standards/fgdccsdgm-federal-geographic-data-committee-content-standard-digital-ge.md

 ---
-title: FGDC/CSDGM - Federal Geographic Data Committee Content Standard for Digital Geospatial Metadata
+title: FGDC/CSDGM (Federal Geographic Data Committee Content Standard for Digital Geospatial Metadata)
 slug: fgdccsdgm-federal-geographic-data-committee-content-standard-digital-ge
 description: <p>A widely-used, but no longer current standard defining the information content for a set of digital geospatial data required by the US Federal Government.</p><p>CSDGM